kyma-project/lifecycle-manager/docs/developer-tutorials/config-private-registry.md

           value:
             operator.kyma-project.io/oci-registry-cred: test-operator
    ```

-With this module template, Lifecycle Manager should access private oci registry with no authentication problem.
+With this ModuleTemplate CR, Lifecycle Manager should access a private OCI registry without any authentication problems.